 - Each program will identify a staff member to deliver the art entries to the conference for display (we will have a designated area) and be responsible for taking the art entries back to county/artist at the conclusion of the conference

-- Once you have identified your entries, submit a photo of the entry and a completed Release of Information Form or email the photo and entry form to email@example.com.
+- Once you have identified your entries, submit a photo of the art and a completed Release of Information Form for each individual entry to this email email@example.com.